Get insider access

 Turtle Beach Stealth 600 Wireless

 The Turtle Beach Stealth 600 Gen 2 Wireless are the newer version of the Turtle Beach Stealth 600 Wireless.
-The Gen 2 are better-built, more stable, and they charge using USB-C instead of Micro-USB, which is more convenient.
+The Gen 2 are better built and more stable, and they charge using USB-C instead of Micro-USB, which is more convenient.
 They also have improved noise isolation and leakage performance.
 That said, the Gen 1 have a more consistent audio delivery and a more neutral sound profile with a more extended bass response that some may prefer.

 Turtle Beach Stealth 700 Wireless

 The Turtle Beach Stealth 600 Gen 2 Wireless and the Turtle Beach Stealth 700 Wireless are gaming-oriented headphones, and depending on your preferences, you may prefer one over the other.
-The Gen 2 are more comfortable and better built, and they have longer continuous battery life.
+The Gen 2 are more comfortable and better built, and they have a longer continuous battery life.
 Also, their sound profile is more neutral compared to the bass-heavy 700.
 However, the 700 have a better overall microphone performance, and their companion software gives you more customization options, including an adjustable mic control and EQ presets.

 Turtle Beach Recon 500